sveljko/sveljko.github.io/_posts/2018-09-20-no_ticket_numbers_in_comments.md

 lang: en
 ---

-It seems like a good idea to put a ticket (issue) number in a comment.
-It's not.
-Let's see why.

-## WDYM?

-So, you're working on a task.
-Often, it is described in some tracking system (at the time of this writing, a popular one is JIRA).

-Eack task (issue, "ticket") has some identificator.
-Usually it's a short mnemonic followed by a number.
-So, something like: `MSP-5443`.

-For various purposes, it's nice to put this ID in stuff.
-For example, in your VCS comments (on commit/check-in).
-That enables some automation, so, for example, the ticketing system can link you to the change that was done to implement the task/ticket.
+Often, a task you're working on has some identificator from some "ticketing" system, like currently popular JIRA.
+Usually it's a short mnemonic followed by a number, something like: `MSP-5443`.
+It's nice to put this ID in stuff.
+For example, if you put it in your VCS comments (on commit/check-in), JIRA can link VCS commit to the ticket.

-But, putting it in source code is not a good idea.
+But, in source code, it can be distracting, become outdated and, basically, is a maintenance nightmare.

-## Why would you do such a thing?
+## Why would you even do such a thing?

 Well, the idea looks good.
-If you write down the ticket ID, it saves you the trouble of describing at length a problem or the features you implement.
+If you write down the ticket ID, it saves you the trouble of describing at length tge problem or the features you implement.
 Anyone can just see the ticket and go to the ticketing system for explanation.
 Hell, some advanced development environment might actually enable you to "click" on the ticket ID in your comment and jump to it in the ticket system (Web)UI.